mreigad1/ImageLibraries/README.md

 	used to	restore the original image with all edges thoroughly defined.
 The key steps of this algorithm following preprocessing were not yet implemented.

-Advanced Assignment 3 Execution:
+Advanced Assignment 4 Execution:
 	Please see contents of makefile

 Bug Report & Missing features:
-	Bugs were accidentally added to HSI conversion as I began implementing the region of interest algorithm.
-Due to extended time debugging bad datat (nan values) in my conversion routines I failed to fully implement the rest of the ROI algorithm on time.
+	Erosion of image is excessive, there were difficulties isolating the two pigs to the bottom left of the image as the edge distinguishing them was not high enough contrast to trim with the morphological gradient.